kotaroh/SelfDriving_CarND-Behavioral-Cloning-P3/writeup.md

 ####3.
 Creation of the Training Set & Training Process

 My original understanding was that  the simulator would be well trained by providing enough data to a correct architecture and failure of the navigation means lack of data.
 With this assumption, I added more and more data per failure.
 At the end, I added around 20 laps and 30 data sets, including driving in reverse and recovery from the edge.
-The number of images used for the training I used was more than 150k.

 It was not possible to process those images on my local machine, so I used a machine with GPU on AWS.
 At the beginning I used an instance with 8GB memory, then I upgraded to one with 48GB memory.

 However, even with the volume of data, my simulator kept failing to navigate one full lap.
 I thought it should be because of overfitting and then added dropout layers and changed the rate for dropout, but the result did not change.

-Then I dropped some data which
+Then I checked the data and simulator again and realized that the small change of the angle impacts to the vehicle direction a lot when the speed is fast.
+That is, our model can control the vehicle more by driving slowly, same as actual vehicle.
+After the finding, I dropped some data which were created by driving too fast.
+By removing such data, the model gets better and I was able to navigate the vehicle for one whole lap.
+The number of images used for the training I used was more than 100k.

+The following graph shows the distribution of angles in the data used for the training.The graph was created with datashow.py.

+![alt text][image3]